dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ## dfx canister status

-Use the `dfx canister status` command to check whether a canister is currently running, in the process of stopping, or currently stopped on theicor on the local canister execution environment.
+Use the `dfx canister status` command to check whether a canister is currently running, in the process of stopping, or currently stopped on the {platform} or on the local canister execution environment.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.